-Dr. JJ Bae is a seasoned healthcare executive of 25 years with practice management experience in primary and specialty care, FQHCs, Rural Health Clinics, mobile clinics, behavioral health, urgent care, residency clinics, and Native American healthcare.
+Dr. Jacqueline Bae is a seasoned healthcare executive of 25 years with practice management experience in primary and specialty care, FQHCs, Rural Health Clinics, mobile clinics, behavioral health, urgent care, residency clinics, and Native American healthcare.
 For Indian Health Services and Tribal Indian Clinics, Dr. Bae has over 15 years of experience as the Health Director, Director of Public Health, Chief Operating Officer, and Health Administrator–she has worked in both for-profit and non-profit environments–as CEO, Director of Health Services, Executive Director, and as a provider specialized in Endocrinology.
 Dr. Bae holds Masters of Science in Healthcare Administration, PhD in Public Health, Medical Doctorate, and Bachelors of Science in Biology.
 Dr. Bae’s expertise are in AAAHC, NCQA, Policies and Protocols, Grant Writing, QAQI, Risk Management, Recruit and Retention of Employment, Education and Training, Organizing Events, and Leadership Guidance.

 Dr Bae’s experience also includes leadership in hospitals, wellness centers, hospice, home health, and managed care.
 She is married and has a son.
 Her hobbies are reading, golfing, and spending time with her family.